calum74/sequence/README.md

 Sample output

 ```
-Version 1: 112.628 ms
+Regular C code: 112.628 ms
-Version 2: 347.1 ms
+Sequence: 347.1 ms
 ```

 Here, we do see some slowdown (a factor of 3) but this is over an extremely tight loop, and the overhead per iteration is 235ns on my CPU.
-The explanation I can think of is that the compiler just did a better job on the C code.
+The only explanation I can think of is that the compiler just did a better job on the C code.

 ## Thread safety